Gerontological Nursing Competencies

 Learning outcomes

-What will you gain from completing the GNCs programme?
+What will you gain from completing the GNCs program?

 • The knowledge and skills required to work effectively with older people and their families.